cjimti/iotwifi/README.md

          * [Conclusion](#conclusion)

 TL;DR?
-If you are not interested in reading all this you can skip ahead to [Getting Started](#getting-started).
+If you are not interested in reading all this, you can skip ahead to [Getting Started](#getting-started).

 IOT Wifi is a [Raspberry Pi] wifi management REST service written in [Go] and intended to run in a [Docker container on a Raspberry Pi](https://hub.docker.com/r/cjimti/iotwifi/).

-IOT Wifi sets up network interfaces, runs [hostapd], [wpa_supplicant] and [dnsmasq] to run simultaneously.
-This allows a user (or another service) to connect to the Raspberry Pi via [hostapd]/[dnsmasq] and issue commands that configure and connect [wpa_supplicant] to another [AP].
+IOT Wifi sets up network interfaces, runs [hostapd], [wpa_supplicant] and [dnsmasq] to run simultaneously,  allowing a user (or another service) to connect to the Raspberry Pi via [hostapd]/[dnsmasq] and issue commands that configure and connect [wpa_supplicant] to another [AP].
 IOT Wifi then exposes a small web server on the Pi and offers a JSON based REST API to configure Wifi.
-This allows you to build a custom [Captive Portal] web page or even programmatically connect from another device and use the exposed API to configure the target device.
+The IOT Wifi container allows you to build a custom [Captive Portal] web page or even programmatically connect from another device and use the exposed API to configure the target device.

-Using wifi to configure a wifi connection is a common requirement for [IOT].
-As Raspberry Pis are becoming a popular choice as an [IOT] platform, this helps solve the common requirement to manage AP and Station modes.
+Using wifi to configure a wifi connection is often a standard requirement for [IOT].
+As Raspberry Pis are becoming a popular choice as an [IOT] platform, this helps solve the frequent need to manage AP and Station modes.

 ## Background

-Over a year ago I wrote a blog post called [RASPBERRY PI 3 - WIFI STATION+AP] with my notes on setting up a **Raspberry Pi 3** to run as a [Wifi Access Point][AP] (Hostspot) and a [Wifi Client (aka Wifi Station)][Station] simultaneously.
+Over a year ago I wrote a blog post called [RASPBERRY PI 3 - WIFI STATION+AP] with my notes on setting up a **Raspberry Pi 3** to run as a [Wifi Access Point][AP] (Hotspot) and a [Wifi Client (aka Wifi Station)][Station] simultaneously.
 This old blog post gets a considerable amount of traffic, so it seems there is quite a bit of interest in this.
-I have come to realize that some of the steps in my old post have changed since newer versions of [Raspian] (n00bs build) have been released.
+I have come to realize that some of the steps in my old post have changed since newer versions of [Raspian] (n00bs build) are released.

-Since writing the post I have had a few personal and professional projects requiring a Raspberry Pi to allow wifi setup **over wifi**.
+Since writing the post, I have had a few personal and professional projects requiring a Raspberry Pi to allow wifi setup **over wifi**.
 I decided to open source this simple project to help others with similar requirements as well as gain some feedback on where and how I can improve it.
 I would welcome